The runtime architecture, in one line:

 Schemas drift.
 Columns are renamed.
 New tables appear.
 Business logic evolves.
 Autonomous maintenance agents watch every connected source for drift, detect the change, and propose graph updates that humans approve in-product.

 The result: the semantic graph stays current without a manual catalogue-update process.
 The humans focus on edge cases and intent, not on chasing schema changes through documentation.
+See user management for how change approvals work in-product.

 Why this pipeline matters for AI